 One disadvantage of 3-in-1 credit reports is that they don't simplify the process of disputing false information.
 For example, if the same false information is reported by all three credit bureaus, there's no central phone number you can call to resolve the issue with all three agencies at once.
 You still have to contact each of them and work through all three of their dispute resolution processes separately.

-For lots more information on credit reports, credit scores and the magical world of debt, take a look at the links on the next page.
+For lots more information on credit reports, credit scores and the magical world of debt, take a look at the links below.

 - Associated Press.
 "One in four credit reports has serious errors."
 June 17, 2004http://www.msnbc.msn.com/id/5235161/